Called To Mothering

 As I mentioned in How To Raise Kids Who Won’t Walk Away From Church, one of the reasons millennials are leaving the faith is because they’re conforming to the ideals of pop culture.
 A major pipeline of humanist values is secular entertainment, and it’s hard just keeping up with everything our corrupt culture shoves down our children’s throats.

 But moms, we can’t check out here.
 We have to be vigilant and monitor what our kids are watching, reading, surfing, and listening to.
-Here are 8 criteria we can use to honestly evaluate the content and messages of their media:
+Here is some helpful criteria that we can use to honestly evaluate the content and messages of their media.

 Worldview